Steff Aquarone: Writing

 Aquarone writes on digital marketing topics including online video.
 In 2012 he wrote "Online Video: A Best Practice Guide" for digital publishers Econsultancy.

-In 2017, with his sister Freya, he published "Fourth to First: How to win a local election in under six months".
+In 2017, with his sister Freya, he published Fourth to First: How to win a local election in under six months.
 It recounts how he won a council ward for the Liberal Democrats at his first attempt, even though the party finished fourth in the previous contest for the ward.

 Politics

 On 4 May 2017, he was elected as county councillor for the Melton Constable division of Norfolk County Council.
 He was elected deputy leader of the Liberal Democrat group on the council.

-He stood in the 2019 General Election in the seat of Mid Norfolk finishing third.
+He stood in the 2019 general election in the seat of Mid Norfolk finishing third.
+In April 2020 he replaced Ed Maxfield as group leader on Norfolk County Council.
+He stood down as leader following the 2021 election.

-In April 2020 he replaced Ed Maxfield as group leader.
+In September 2022, the Liberal Democrats picked him as the prospective parliamentary candidate for North Norfolk at the 2024 general election.
+He won the election, gaining the seat from the Conservatives, with 19,488 votes (41.4%) and a majority of 2,585 over the second-placed Conservative candidate.
+There were five candidates and a turnout of 66%.

-In September 2022, the Liberal Democrats picked him to fight the parliamentary seat of North Norfolk in the next general election.
+He was elected Chair of the Liberal Democrat Parliamentary Party in September 2025 beating Anna Sabine, who is Ed Davey's parliamentary private secretary, by 44 votes to 27.